portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.7_en.md

 #### Backup

 To backup the PBX, please:
-1. Go to “**Advanced > Backup**” menu, and click “**Backup**” button on top of the page.
-2. Enter the filename for the backup in “**Backup File Name**”, and choose the files to be included in the backup.
-3. Click “**Apply**” to commit the backup.
-4. It will take a while to complete the backup.
-Once completed, please refresh the page to view the backup file.
-User now may click to select one item of the list and click “**...**” icon button to popups the menu and choose "**download**" to download it to local, or click “**Restore**” button to restore PBX from backup file.
+1. Windows: copy the `C:\ProgramData\PortSIP` folder to backup it
+2. Linux: copy the `/var/lib/portsip` folder to backup it

 #### Migrate PBX to another Machine on Windows
 To migrate the PortSIP PBX from one machine to another:

-1. Backup the PBX as described in [above steps](#Backup), and download the backup file to local.
+1. Backup the PBX as described in [above steps](#Backup), and download the backup folder to local.
-2. In the new machine which has the PortSIP PBX installed,  copy that downloaded backup file to the **c:\ProgramData\PortSIP\backups** folder of new PBX server (The **c:\ProgramData** is hidden folder)
+2. In the new machine which has the PortSIP PBX installed,  copy that downloaded backup folder to the `c:\ProgramData\PortSIP\` folder of new PBX server (The `c:\ProgramData` is hidden folder) to overwrite it.
-3. Sign in Web Portal of PortSIP PBX Click menu "**Advanced > Backup**", you will see that  backup file.
-4. Click the "**...**" button of this back file to expand the menu, choose "**Restore**"
-5. Once the restoration is completed, you will be redirected to the Sign-in page.
-Sign in again (If you fail to sign in, please wait a while as the restoration is not completed yet)

 #### Migrate PBX to another Machine on Linux

 To migrate the PortSIP PBX from one machine to another:

-1. Backup the PBX as described in [above steps](#Backup), and download the backup file to local.
+1. Backup the PBX as described in [above steps](#Backup), and download the backup folder to local.

-2. In the new machine which has the PortSIP PBX installed,  copy that downloaded backup file to the **/var/lib/portsip/backups** folder of new PBX server
+2. In the new machine which has the PortSIP PBX installed,  copy that downloaded backup folder to the `/var/lib/portsip` folder of new PBX server to overwrite it.

-3. Perform this command to change the owner of the backup file:

-   > sudo chown 888:888 /var/lib/portsip/backups/backupfile.ar

-4. Sign in Web Portal of PortSIP PBX, click the menu "**Advanced > Backup**", you will see that  backup file.

-5. Click the "**...**" button of this back file to expand the menu, choose "**Restore**"

-6. Once the restoration is completed, you will be redirected to the Sign-in page.
-Sign in again (If you fail to sign in, please wait a while as the restoration is not completed yet)

-#### Backup Schedule

-In addition to common single backup, user may also setup “**Backup Schedule**” to backup PBX settings and data regularly.

-To do this, please go to “**Advanced > Backup**” menu, click “**Backup Schedule**” button on top of the page, and fill in below fields if necessary:

-+ **Enable backup schedule**: Please check this selection to enable “**Backup Schedule**”.
-+ **Choose items to be included in backup**: This sections lists all the files available for backup, including a few items which can be backup.
-A selected item indicates the file type to be included in backup.
-+ **Backup timing**: Backup could be scheduled to execute daily or weekly by selecting the list time.
-Once selected, user may specify the hour for stating backup.
-For weekly backup, the weekday for running backup is also necessary.

 ### 11.10 License